what do i even say here?

 me these days

 You caught me at an awkward time.
-Disoriented by identity crisis, I’m struggling to find the words to fill this “about me” page.
-I can best describe myself for now as a recovering capitalist, but let’s start with the path I took here.
+Slogging through an identity crisis, I’m reaching for the words to fill this “about me” page.
+For now, I can best describe myself as a recovering capitalist.
+But let’s start with how I got here.

 Courage is knowing it might hurt and doing it anyway.
 Stupidity is the same.
 That’s why life is hard.